JetBrains/teamcity-documentation/topics/build-chain.md

 </note>

-### Build Chains tab of project home and build configuration home page
+### Build Chains tab of Project Home and Build Configuration Home pages

 You can review build chains on both project and build configuration pages: each of those pages has a __Build Chains__ tab appearing when snapshot dependencies are configured.